sreeraj4/Speak/README.md

-# 📢 TalkTranslo - A Translator app
+# 📢 Speaksmart - A Multifunctionality Speech to text and Text to speech app

-TalkTranslo is a **Translator App** based on translator flutter package that provides translation from one language to another. and also contain voice translation option.
+Speaksmart is a **A Multifunctionality Speech to text and Text to speech app** based on flutter.

 ---